What is TischPDX?

 Rabbi Ariel Stone, Co-Founder & Spiritual Leadership

-Rabbi Ariel Stone has been the spiritual leader of Congregation Shir Tikvah for almost two decades.
+Rabbi Ariel Stone (she/they) has been the spiritual leader of Congregation Shir Tikvah for almost two decades.
 A caring and vibrant leader, she is an exceptionally knowledgeable teacher of Torah and a recognized scholar of Jewish mysticism.

 A native of Orlando Florida, Rabbi Stone studied at the Hebrew Union College-Jewish Institute of Religion in Jerusalem and New York (1986-1991).
 While there she was a CLAL Rabbinical Fellow, taught first year Hebrew, and helped to establish the HUC-JIR student-run soup kitchen.
 After two years at Temple Beth Israel in Miami Florida, in 1993 she accepted the invitation of the World Union for Progressive Judaism to teach and organize in Ukraine.
 She guided Congregation HaTikvah of Kiev and assisted in the establishment of progressive congregations throughout Ukraine that continue to flourish today.
 Between1996-2001, she was associate rabbi at Congregation Beth Israel in Portland.
 In 2001 she was awarded a two-year fellowship at the Mandel School for Educational and Social Leadership.
 From 2003 to the present, she has served as the independent Portland east side Congregation Shir Tikvah’s Rabbi.
 She found the Reform movement to no longer be a good fit, and considers herself post-denominational.
 In 2010, she completed her doctorate at the (non-denominational) Spertus Institute of Jewish Studies under the direction of Dr. Byron Sherwin.